 When I look at the evolution of audio gear, there was a time when sound was everything and looks, well that came in second.
 Then came this whole design trend where audio gear had to look like art and was purchased as much for the look as the sound.
-We can probably blame Apple for some of this when Steve Jobs proved performance and esthetics did not have to be enemies of each other.
+We can probably credit Apple for some of this when Steve Jobs proved performance and aesthetics did not have to be enemies of each other.
 Sadly, consumer electronics may have pushed it too far.
 Do a poll on how many audiophiles love in-ceiling speakers (not many) vs. how many designers LOVE in-ceiling speakers (most) and you will get my point.

 For fun, I wanted to relive those days of my youth and the audio brands that had their start in the 1970s, arguably the golden age for audio gear.
 At first, I thought of searching eBay and some vintage websites to source the very audio gear that I had as a kid.
 But then I started to think: what about DACs and optical cables?
 What about wireless streaming?
 How can I possibly enjoy listening to vintage gear when my habits of listening have changed so much in 40 years?
 I want the look of yesterday with the performance of today, but mostly I wanted to know if there was any hint of that 1970s energy remaining in these legacy brands.